ONGOING INVESTIGATION ALERT: T - GuruFocus.com

-The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of R1 RCM Inc. (“R1” or “the Company”) (NASDAQ: RCM) for violations of the securities laws.
+The+Schall+Law+Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Twist Bioscience Corporation (“Twist” or “the Company”) (NASDAQ: TWST) for violations of the securities laws.

 The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
-R1 suffered from lower fee revenues due to longer payer turn-around times.
-The Company also experienced decreased net operating fees.
-These factors caused a massive selloff of R1 shares on November 8, 2022, harming investors.
+Twist is the subject of a research report published on November 15, 2022, by Scorpion Capital.
+The report describes the Company as “a cash-burning inferno that is not a going concern, operating a ponzi-like scheme that will end in bankruptcy.”
+Based on this report, shares of Twist fell by more than 18% in morning trading on the same day.

 If you are a shareholder who suffered a loss, click+here+to+participate.